Inside: Make this simple skeleton handprint craft for kids to teach them about the bones in the hand and wrist.

 We’re back again today to show you our newest human body activity for kids!

-So far we’ve learned about human organs with these human body worksheets for kids, discussed how our lungs work with this lung craft for preschoolers, talked about our senses and practiced storytelling with these 5 senses puppets, and had some fun making this germ blow painting art for kids.
+So far we’ve learned about human organs, discussed how our lungs work, talked about our senses and practiced storytelling and had some fun learning all about germs.

-Today, we’re going to focus on arts and crafts with this simple skeleton handprint craft for kids.
+Today, we’re going to focus on arts and crafts with this simple skeleton art.
+It’s another one of our simple handprint arts and crafts for kids.

 Read on below to see how easy this craft is to make at home with your children.